Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-qo8WFOlPkTc.md

 ### Transcript

-> inevitable battle royale mode coming soon maybe when we get, mods i don't know if that's going to be a thing that's possible
+> inevitable battle royale mode coming soon maybe when we get, mods I don't know if that's going to be a thing that's possible